bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 ## Ain't Nothing Wrong with Being Weird

 What I'm calling a "weird" verb conjugation here is actually referred to as "irregular" in language and language learning.
-In any language, there are regular rules for verb conjugation that the vast majority of verbs follow ("andar" follows them all).
+In any language, there are regular rules for verb conjugation that the vast majority of verbs follow (e.g. "andar" follows them all).
 Any verb conjugation that does not adhere to these rules (such as those of "ser") is called "irregular".
 In the table below, irregular verb conjugations are bolded, and regular verb conjugations are unbolded:

 |                             | _regular<br>rules_ | _andar<br>(to walk)_       | _chegar<br>(to arrive)_        | _dar<br>(to give)_            | _ser<br>(to be)_             |